 But for all of this, I don't really care if Maggie is fleshed out.
 That's not the central problem.
 No, Maggie is just the cheat code to the central problem of the series.
 Maggie is the key to Hart's bullshit because he spends seemingly half his screen time ruining their marriage, acting hypocritically and self-destructively, cheating on her, and ignoring her.
 It's sort of like a sitcom character in season 7 that never goes to their job if it's a family show or never goes to their family if it's an office show.
 Hart just never does anything except ruin his marriage.
 He never acts like a good cop or detective, and has no apparent principles that he actually sticks to, other than vague regurgitations of arbitrary, jealous masculinity.
 It's not readily apparent whether he's even competent.

-Cohle is doing everything important that actually amounts to purposeful action or perspective in both the mystery and the drama
+Cohle is doing everything important that actually amounts to purposeful action or perspective in both the mystery and the drama.

 Not at all a reflection on either actor (McConaughey and Harrelson both have wonderful, understated performances), but in the writing, you can't help but notice a glaring asymmetry.
 Cohle is essentially doing all the detective work himself; Hart is mostly just along for the ride.
 Cohle spends extra nights looking up casework; Hart "needs people" and is constantly hitting on potential mistresses and one-night stands.
 Cohle has integrity and wisdom and a well-developed perspective on human nature; Hart grouses for him to shut the hell up.
 Cohle keeps silent because he correctly judges that Hart wouldn't understand him anyway; Hart mindlessly repeats his backwards status quo while violating it constantly.
 Cohle is provokable and, by default, an aloof jerk; Hart is sadistic and vengeful to anyone that hurts him.